 At Burgers & Barley, just because it’s fast doesn’t mean it’s not made fresh.
 This quick take-out or dine-in restaurant in Prospector offers house-made specialty burgers alongside an impressive beer selection.
 The 8-ounce burgers are made with fresh, local beef and served on bread made by a local bakery.
 Whether you are a meat lover or a vegetarian, or anything in between, you will find a large selection of items to choose from, including veggie burgers and chicken sandwiches.
 Specialty burgers offer unique options, but there are also snacks (think corndog nuggets and fried green beans), salads, soups, and mac and cheese.
 The prices are very reasonable (nothing on the menu goes over $15) to feed a family of any size.
 Hungry for dessert?
 The fried Oreos are hard to beat.

 If you’re looking for the place where in-the-know Park City residents go for steaks and seafood, then Butcher’s Chop House & Bar is it.
 Situated on Main Street and overlooking the ski bridge and Town Lift, the restaurant boasts one of the best locations in town.
-Butcher’s is a true chophouse, so make sure to order from The Butcher’s Block, their steakhouse menu that includes your meat and two signature side dishes.
+Butcher’s is a true chophouse, so make sure to order from The Butcher’s Block, its steakhouse menu that includes your meat and two signature side dishes.
 The prime rib (12 or 16 ounces) is a popular choice.
 For something lighter, choose seafood, such as halibut or crab legs.
 Not only is Butcher’s the perfect spot for après-ski, but it’s also an ideal choice if you like to eat late.
-The bar (where locals often sit for its three big-screen TVs) offers a large dining menu until 1 a.m.
-Along with a wide variety of craft beers, edgy cocktails and extensive wine list, you’re sure to find a vibrant nightlife with amazing mountain views as you sip the evening away.
+The bar, boasting a new 166-inch projection TV for sports and special events, offers a large dining menu until midnight.
+Along with a wide variety of craft beers, edgy cocktails and an extensive wine list, you’re sure to find a vibrant nightlife with amazing mountain views as you sip the evening away.

 Cena Ristorante and Lounge serves up a delicious blend of cuisine and atmosphere for the finest in Park City dining.
 With an Italian-inspired menu and warm hospitality, this award-winning eatery strikes a scrumptious balance of comfort food and culinary sophistication.
 The neighboring lounge’s copper-topped bar and windows-to-the-slopes backdrop lend themselves to a lively après-ski gathering or lunchtime pints and pizza.
 Head to this mid-mountain destination for a meal anytime.
 The breakfast buffet is an unbeatable way to start the day.
 At dinner, not-to-be missed dishes include tender pork osso buco and the delicious brick-oven pizzettas.
 In this intimate atmosphere, don’t be surprised if Executive Chef Chris Wellmon appears tableside for a chat.
 From the first sip of award-winning vino to the last spoon of gelato, you will be pleased with this choice.

 Finding made-from-scratch food at a sports bar is rare, but Drafts isn’t a typical sports bar.
 This gastropub at Westgate Resort gives its food a gourmet twist.
-Don’t miss the Tachos, tater tot nachos covered in a smoky Gouda sauce, bacon, green onions and sour cream.
-Order from six types of wings — from the no-heat garlic-Parmesan to the spiciest ghost barbecue — plus handcrafted burgers and homemade pizzas.
-If you are famished after a big day on the slopes, then Drafts’ Best of State award-winning burgers will hit the spot.
-Choose from a proprietary blend of 100 percent Angus beef, chicken, bison or veggie, and pick your bun, including pretzel, wheat or a lettuce wrap.
+Don’t miss the Tatchos, tater tot nachos covered in a smoky Gouda sauce, bacon, green onions and sour cream.
+Order from six types of wings — from the low-heat honey chipotle to the spiciest ghost pepper barbecue — plus handcrafted burgers and homemade pizzas.
+If you are famished after a big day of adventuring, then Drafts’ Best of State award-winning burgers will hit the spot.
+Enjoy a half a pound of never-frozen certified Angus ground beef patty, and pick your bun, including pretzel, wheat or a lettuce wrap.
 A great kids’ menu means this place is perfect for a family night out.
 Featuring more than 50 beers and a fully stocked bar, Drafts is also a lively choice for watching a game on 17 big-screen TVs.

 Step into Edge Steakhouse, and you may feel like you’ve been transported to Chicago or New York.
 This upscale contemporary steakhouse at Westgate Resort brings a big-city feel to the mountains.
 Oenophiles will be pleased with one of the most comprehensive wine lists in Park City, with an in-house sommelier to help select a bottle.
-Edge is all about its Snake River Farms wagyu, Miyachiku purebred Japanese A5 wagyu and Niman Ranch certified Prime aged steaks, hand-selected by Chef Wayne Christian and butchered in-house.
-The exclusive rib cap he serves is carried only by chefs such as Wolfgang Puck and Thomas Keller. À la carte steaks are accompanied by sides like the black and white truffle mac and cheese or the Caesar salad, prepared tableside.
-Make sure to sample Christian’s inventive entrées, like the lobster and black truffle risotto or the appetizer scallop with popcorn puree.
+Edge is all about its Snake River Farms wagyu steaks, hand-selected by chef Felipe Facchin and butchered in-house.
+You won’t find steaks like these anywhere else in Utah.
+His exclusive rib cap is carried only by chefs such as Wolfgang Puck and Thomas Keller. À la carte steaks can be accompanied by sides like the black and white truffle mac and cheese or the Caesar salad, prepared tableside.
+Make sure to sample Facchin’s inventive entrées, like the lobster and black truffle risotto or the Silk Road spicy shrimp appetizer.